 On the other hand, Ethereum is government-agnostic, and enjoys support from the Enterprise Ethereum Alliance, boasting some of the global corporate’s biggest names.

 NEO is China-based and largely Chinese-focused, which is no mean feat, seeing that China houses 20 percent of the world population, many of whom are incredibly tech-savvy and downright dependent in a way that other countries have difficulty conceiving of.
+That said, NEO is working to build a wider, global audience by hosting events to grow support for its platform.

 Ethereum, with its first mover-advantage, enjoys a more international audience with, thus far, much larger support from the tech community.